 A client of mine wanted to transform their staid bank headquarters into an office of the future.
 Most offices are designed to a simple formula - 70% desks and 30% communal spaces.
 The bank, to their credit - flipped the equation, replacing traditional cubicles with cafe style public spaces and meeting areas.
 Even better, in lieu of desks every employee was given a locker for their personal possessions and a Macbook Air to do their work.
 Staff loved the new offices - but there was just one problem.
 IT had installed old school productivity software on all the new Macbooks which ran unbearably slowly and at times, failed to work properly at all.

-2. Reboot Your IT Department
+2. Reboot IT

 If you could create a new product or service, at a fraction of the normal price but with a better service proposition for your customers - would you do it?
 Or would you wait for one of your competitors to disrupt your industry first?